sebiniemann/Mantella/_includes/descriptions.md

 {% when "optimisation-algorithms-getmaximalduration" %}

+- Returns the maximal duration the optimisation process can take.
+- When the default value is used, \\(1\\) second is returned.

 **See also**

 - {% include link signature="optimisation-algorithms-setmaximalduration-std-chrono-microseconds" %}
 - {% include link signature="optimisation-algorithms-getacceptableobjectivevalue" %}
 - {% include link signature="optimisation-algorithms-getmaximalnumberofiterations" %}
+- {% include link signature="optimisation-algorithms-getduration" %}

 {% when "optimisation-algorithms-isfinished" %}

+- Returns `true` if a parameter with an acceptable objective value was found and false otherwise.

 {% include example name=include.signature %}